 Black and Purple:

 Genetic manipulation is the only way to achieve deep, dark, dank colors, as well as the addition of cool growing conditions.
 Nighttime temperatures need to dip very low to foster purple hues.
 Some sources even suggest down to 50 degrees Fahrenheit or 10 degrees Celsius.
 Even if the strain leans towards darker shades, it’s likely you’ll only end up with warm reds and yellows during bloom phase.
-Dark colours really need low nighttime temperatures.
+Dark colors really need low nighttime temperatures.

 Cannabinoid Content of Rainbow Marijuana